October 2022 / INVESTMENT INSIGHTS

 The Many Advances Behind mRNA Vaccines

 The development of highly effective mRNA vaccines for COVID-19 would have been impossible without the knowledge of the DNA structure of both humans and the invading pathogen.
 Equally as important was our increasing understanding of how proteins are expressed in healthy and diseased states.
 Using technology from leading gene-sequencing firm Illumina, researchers in China published the full genome of the novel SARS-CoV-2 virus within weeks of the first cases.
-Within in a matter of days, researchers at Moderna and BioNTech, in partnership with Pfizer, were then able to plug the genetic code into their software and come up with possible vaccine candidates that targeted the distinctive spike protein on the virus.
+Within a matter of days, researchers at Moderna and BioNTech, in partnership with Pfizer, were then able to plug the genetic code into their software and come up with possible vaccine candidates that targeted the distinctive spike protein on the virus.
 The result was the fastest development of a new vaccine in history—the second-fastest, for mumps, required four years.

-Newfound insights and technologies promise to provide weapons against more than just viruses.
+Newfound insights and technologies hold out the promise to provide weapons against more than just viruses.
 Thanks to a greater understanding of how cancers and other diseases progress within the body, researchers at a range of biotechnology firms are developing new techniques, or modalities, for fighting back.
 Some firms are making encouraging advances in cell therapy, the engineering of immune cells to kill cancer.
 Others are focusing on gene editing, altering DNA within a cell by means of a specially designed virus—a process that earned two of its pioneers the Nobel Prize in Chemistry just last year.
 Gene editing holds out the tantalizing prospect of curing inherited diseases, and the U.S. Food and Drug Administration recently approved its use in clinical trials to treat sickle cell disease.

 Enlisting the Body’s Protein “Dustbin”